Trump says TikTok sale can go through but only if the US gets a cut - NewsChannel 3-12

 The President’s requirement that some of the money from the deal go to the US Treasury doesn’t have a basis in antitrust law, according to Gene Kimmelman, a former chief counsel for the US Department of Justice’s Antitrust Division and currently a senior adviser to the policy group Public Knowledge.

 “This is quite unusual, this is out of the norm,” Kimmelman said.
-“It’s actually quite hard to understand what the president is actually talking about here … whether the president is considering something related to foreign relations with the Chinese government and companies involved, is something totally different.”
+“It’s actually quite hard to understand what the president is actually talking about here. … It’s not unheard of for transactions to have broader geopolitical implications between countries, but it’s quite remarkable to think about some kind of money being on the table in connection with a transaction.”

 TikTok said it remains committed to its large American user base.